A Few Words

 The Albion Health Care Alliance began as the Greater Albion Alliance Health Care Task Force in 2002 to respond to the closure of Trillium Hospital.

-The Albion Health Care Center opened in Stoffer Plaza in 2003 and is now named the “Ralph and Mary Cram Healthcare Center.”
+The Albion Health Care Center opened in Stoffer Plaza in 2003 and is now named the “Ralph and Mary Cram Medical Center.”

 We Are Always